MrKoopaKiller/bellOS/README.md

-# BelloOS ❄️ NixOS Configs
+# bellOS ❄️ nixOS configs

-BellOS is my production machines config files.
+My nixOS config files.

+Feel free to use, modify and share the love with your friends. 🫶

 [WIP]